 An elder may file the action him or herself.
 If unable to do so, a guardian or estate representative (in the event of wrongful death) may file a claim on the elder’s behalf.
 An individual can face abuse claims for both actions and omissions that endanger or harm elderly individuals.
 Any caretaker may face a civil claim, including at home caregivers, nursing home caregivers, nurses, hospice caregivers, assisted living caregivers, and volunteers.

-If you suspect an instance of elder abuse, you must report the instance to the elder abuse hotline at 1-800-962-2873.
-We also strongly suggest reaching out to an elder abuse attorney in Tampa to discuss your rights and options regarding a civil claim.
+If you suspect an instance of nursing home abuse, you must report the instance to the elder abuse hotline at 1-800-962-2873.
+We also strongly suggest reaching out to our Tampa nursing home abuse attorneys to discuss your rights and options regarding a civil claim.
 An attorney can evaluate the situation, investigate your claim, and represent you in front of nursing home representatives and the state during abuse proceedings.

 Types of Nursing Home Abuse